Frequently Asked Questions (FAQs)

 - Commitment to joining with their peers to promote the use of proven programs, and to maintain high standards of implementation to maximize achievement outcomes of their programs.

-In order to be considered “proven,” programs had to have at least one study that met the ESSA Strong, Moderate, or Promising standards of evidence, and had a significant and substantial positive outcome on achievement outcomes (an effect size of at least +0.10).
+In order to be considered “proven,” programs had to have at least one study that met the EvidenceforESSA.org Strong, Moderate, or Promising standards of evidence, and had a significant and substantial positive outcome on achievement outcomes (an effect size of at least +0.10).
 Specific standards were as follows:

 c.
 Studies had to be at least 12 weeks in duration.